AFRICAI-MICCAI/model_development_1_data/README.md

 <img src="Images/AFRICAI_banner.jpg" alt="Overview"/>

-Materials for the 1st AFRICAI Summer School session for the session "Model Development 1: Data-centric best practices and common pitfalls and open access infrastructures".
+Materials for the 1st AFRICAI Summer School session for the session
+**_Model Development 1: Data-centric best practices and common pitfalls and open access infrastructures_**.
 For more information, see the AFRICAI website: https://africai.org/summer-school/.

-You can find  the basic outline and introduction of the sections covered in this session.
+In this file, you can find  the basic outline and extended material on the sections covered in this session.
+We will have three hands-on [Notebooks](https://github.com/AFRICAI-MICCAI/model_development_1_data/tree/main/Notebooks), namely on [Data inspection and curation](https://github.com/AFRICAI-MICCAI/model_development_1_data/blob/main/Notebooks/2-%20Data-inspection-and-curation-DL.ipynb), [Data preprocessing and augmentation](https://github.com/AFRICAI-MICCAI/model_development_1_data/blob/main/Notebooks/4-5-%20Data-preprocessing-and-augmentation.ipynb), and a final exercise on applying the principles we covered in a [custom PyTorch model](https://github.com/AFRICAI-MICCAI/model_development_1_data/blob/main/Notebooks/custom-DL-PyTorch.ipynb).
-Each section corresponds to the tutorial notebooks included in the `Notebooks` folder.
-Optional notebooks are added for future reference and are not covered in this session.
+All of the rest notebooks under the same folder, indicated with *[optional]* are simple examples or added for future reference.

 # Data-centric AI
 What is Data-centric AI?